 Close your eyes and picture a hamburger.
-Whether the version in your imagination was bursting with lettuce, tomatoes and onions and oozing ketchup or not, it’s a sure bet that the picture included a bun.
-Without a bun it’s not a hamburger, just a hamburger patty, or what used to be known as a “Hamburger steak” or “Hamburg steak."
-Oh, and happy National Hamburger Day!
+Whether the version in your imagination is bursting with lettuce and tomatoes and oozing ketchup or not, it’s a sure bet that the image in your mind’s eye includes a bun.
+Without a bun it’s not a hamburger, though—it’s just a hamburger patty, or what used to be known as a hamburger steak (or hamburg steak).

-Who turned a Hamburger steak into “the hamburger” by placing it on a bun?
+Quite simply, a hamburger is a sandwich served on a bun instead of sandwich bread, while hamburg steak is a meal itself (although it was often served with bread on the side.)
+But who turned a hamburg steak into “the hamburger” by placing it on a bun?
 Zigzagging across the country again, we find many contenders.
-According to the Library of Congress, Louis’ Lunch Wagon in New Haven, Conn., served the first hamburgers in 1895.
+According to the Library of Congress, Louis’ Lunch Wagon in New Haven, Connecticut, served the first hamburgers in 1895.
 But their hamburger sandwiches were served between slices of bread.
 Close, but not the real deal.

 According to an oft-repeated story, Fletcher Davis, a fry cook from the tiny town of Athens, Texas, popularized the hamburger sandwich at the 1904 St. Louis World’s Fair.
-Josh Ozersky in The Hamburger: A History, however, claims Frank X. Tolbert, the late columnist for the Dallas Morning News, concocted the story as well as the nonexistent New York Tribune article he used to back it up.
+In Josh Ozersky’s The Hamburger: A History, however, the author claims that Frank X. Tolbert, the late columnist for the Dallas Morning News, concocted the story.

 It is very likely that hamburgers naturally evolved from restaurants serving hamburger steak with bread on the side back in the late 1800s.
 In all likelihood, many a burger was borne on a bun unseen, to waste its perfume in some forgotten lunchroom.